gavdraper/gavdraper.github.io/_posts/2017-08-02-filtered_unique_constraint.md

         ('gavin',0)
         {% endhighlight %}

-Ir will also successfully error if we try to create a second non deleted user with the same name
+It will also successfully error if we try to create a second non deleted user with the same name

 {% highlight sql %}
 INSERT INTO dbo.users(username,deleted)